-The GRADE project predicts the impact of a change in government revenue on the Sustainable Development Goals (SDGs) 3,4,5, and 6, which are fundamental economic and social rights.
+The GRADE project aims to predict the impact of a change in government revenue on the Sustainable Development Goals (SDGs) 3,4,5, and 6 and fundamental economic and social rights by 2030.
+The GRADE was developed to assess the impact of increased or decreased government revenue on these developmental outcomes.

-The GRADE allows the estimation of the downstream impacts of upstream decisions that impact government revenue.
+This GRADE allows the estimation of the downstream impacts of upstream decisions that impact government revenue.
 Therefore, if a policy change increases or decreases government revenue, the user can estimate the effect on access to health determinants.
 These models may assist with the attribution of responsibility and, hopefully, remedy.
 This work has helped advocacy groups target their efforts towards the policies most likely to increase government revenue, government spending on public services, access to health determinants, and improved health outcomes.

 A multi-disciplinary team developed the GRADE; The team believes increased government spending on the determinants of health could offer sustainable solutions and hence their interest in the leaks from government revenues or lost government revenues.
-Conversely, if leaks from government revenues are curtailed, government spending will increase, as will coverage of health determinants, increasing survival.
-Research shows that the significant leaks from government revenue baskets include tax abuses and debt service, and low government revenue increases corruption which further drives lost government revenues.
+Conversely, if leaks from government revenues are curtailed, government spending will increase, as will coverage of health determinants, reducing survival.
+In addition, research shows that the significant leaks from government revenue baskets include tax abuses and debt service, and low government revenue increases corruption which further drives lost government revenues.